Communication Tool Training for Kidney Failure

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on communication training rather than medication changes.

-Is the Best Case/Worst Case communication tool training safe for humans?
+What prior data suggests that the Best Case/Worst Case communication tool is safe for use with patients with end-stage renal disease?

 Margaret L Schwarze, MD, MPP, FACS